The "Bliss Molecule" in Your Brain

 The human body produces its own cannabinoids.

-While the cannabis plant produces phytocannabinoids (such as THC and CBD), our own bodies produce endocannabinoids.
+While the cannabis plant produces Phytocannabinoids (like THC and CBD), our bodies produce Endocannabinoids.
 The two most important ones are:

-1. Anandamide (The “happiness molecule”) Named after the Sanskrit word for bliss (“ananda”), this molecule regulates feelings of happiness, anxiety, and even the so-called “runner’s high” experienced after exercise.
+1. Anandamide (The “Bliss Molecule”) Named after the Sanskrit word for bliss ("Ananda"), this molecule regulates feelings of happiness, fear, and even the "runner’s high" you get after exercise.

-2. 2-AG (2-arachidonoylglycerol) This is the system’s true “workhorse.”
-It plays a key role in regulating appetite, immune system function, and pain regulation.
+2. 2-AG (2-arachidonoylglycerol) This is the workhorse of the system, managing appetite, immune system function, and pain management.

-How they work: Imagine nerve cells as busy intersections.
-Sometimes the signals become too strong or too “loud” (e.g., in cases of chronic pain, anxiety, or inflammation).
-In this scenario, endocannabinoids act like traffic cops: they travel backward across the synaptic cleft (the gap between nerves) to tell the sending nerve cell to “calm down.”
+How they work: Think of nerve cells as busy traffic intersections.
+Sometimes the signals get too loud (chronic pain, anxiety, inflammation).
+Endocannabinoids act like traffic controllers; they travel backward across the nerve gap to tell the sending nerve to "quiet down."

 It’s a brilliant feedback loop designed to keep you calm and balanced.
 But what happens when we introduce cannabinoids like THC or CBD from outside sources?